 The school is committed to helping children with special educational needs, including those who are very able.
-Mrs Garcia is the designated SENCo who supervises the progress and attainment of all children listed as having such needs.
+Zoe Anderson is the designated SENDCo who supervises the progress and attainment of all children listed as having such needs.
 She can be contacted through the school office at email@example.com

 Government legislation requires us to follow a staged assessment approach to the monitoring of pupil progress.
 The school will always consult with parents when it is considered that a child needs additional support.

 Children with special educational needs are catered for in a variety of ways, according to their specific needs.
 These ways include additional teaching or ancillary support within the classroom and occasionally withdrawal for additional help at individual or group level, where this is considered to be feasible and appropriate.
 In the case of children considered academically gifted, efforts are made, as with all children, to develop the children’s abilities to the full, through normal lesson planning, and sometimes through additional teaching help.

 The special educational needs that we provide for include:-